anikan314/anikan314.github.io/miscellaneous:/apptips.md

 Again, there’s a lot out there on writing secondaries, so I won’t say too much.
 Stay organized; I had a large spreadsheet with dates so that I didn’t turn anything in too late.
 Most of my secondaries were turned in within three weeks, unless there was a two-week deadline specified.
 I tried to be creative, but honest, with my responses and write from the heart throughout.
 Grammarly was a lifesaver as I wrote, and I’d highly recommend paying for it (and canceling your membership as soon as you’re done).
 I had my parents and a couple friends edit most of what I wrote in real-time to help with clarity of message and conciseness.
 When I was lost for ideas, I didn’t hesitate to reach out to friends who helped me brainstorm and flesh out my ideas.
 Secondaries was where it really “took a village” to help me reach the finish line, and having a support system was key.

+*Fun fact:* At the end of the cycle, I combined all of the secondary essays I wrote into one document.
+It ended up at a final length of 110 single-spaced pages.

 <h3 id="whyus">
 Writing the "Why X?"
 Essays
 </h3>